 26027 was stored unserviceable during November, whilst 26021 was transferred to Haymarket.
 After release from Derby Works during early November, 27042 was stopped in transit at Gateshead on 9th with flat batteries, it should be noted that 27042 carried large numbers on one side and small numbers on the other.
 27014 & 27104 were still under repair at Derby, whilst collision damaged 27203 was to be forwarded to Derby for evaluation.

-On December 14th ex-works 27041 was making its way northwards from Derby Works to the Scottish Region, at Newcastle it was diagrammed for the 19.01 Kings Cross - Aberdeen parcels from Newcastle.
+On December 11th ex-works 27041 was noted at York making its way northwards from Derby Works to the Scottish Region, at Newcastle on November 14th it was diagrammed for the 19.01 Kings Cross - Aberdeen parcels from Newcastle.
 On the afternoon of December 21st 27203 was noted southbound through Rotherham en-route to Derby Works, being hauled by a Class 37.

 The abandonment of steam heating saw the equipment associated with this either isolated, disconnected or removed.
 Class 26s which had their boilers removed were 26010/011/014/015/023/025.
 As the heavy general repair programme for Class 26s got underway in 1983 those still equipped with boilers would have them removed.